fjordskii/southwestify/README.md

   - Uses Heroku for deployment
   - Uses Heroku PostgreSQL instance as a Job store for APScheduler Jobs
   - Is deployed as a Container via the Dockerfile (docker-compose is ultimately not used in production)
+  - Uses Flask framework for backend
+  - Uses Vue and Vuetify for frontend
+  - Uses Gunicorn for an application server

   Current known bugs/issues: